khulnasoft-lab/clix.py/docs/help-typer.md

 ## Watch the GitHub repository

-You can "watch" Typer in GitHub (clicking the "watch" button at the top right): <a href="https://github.com/tiangolo/typer" class="external-link" target="_blank">https://github.com/tiangolo/typer</a>.
+You can "watch" Clix in GitHub (clicking the "watch" button at the top right): <a href="https://github.com/khulnasoft-lab/clix.py" class="external-link" target="_blank">https://github.com/khulnasoft-lab/clix.py</a>.

 If you select "Watching" instead of "Releases only" you will receive notifications when someone creates a new issue or question.
 You can also specify that you only want to be notified about new issues, or discussions, or PRs, etc.